-The leadership election was called after Olmert announced his resignation amid allegations that he accepted cash payments from an American businessman and double-claimed expenses for trips before he became prime minister.
+Israeli investigators are looking into allegations that Olmert accepted cash payments from an American businessman and double-claimed expenses for trips before he became prime minister.

-Livni, 50, who has been leading US-backed negotiations with the Palestinians, advocates an Israeli withdrawal from most of the occupied West Bank and east Jerusalem in order to reach a two-state solution with the Palestinians.
+Livni, 50, advocates an Israeli withdrawal from most of the occupied West Bank and east Jerusalem in order to reach a two-state solution with the Palestinians.